kcl-lang/kcl-lang.io/blog/2023-11-30-kcl-0.7.0-release/index.md

 More details - https://kcl-lang.io/blog/2023-09-19-kcl-joining-cncf-sandbox/

-### Thanks to the community for their contributions

-- Thanks to @jakezhu9 for his contribution to the KCL Import tool Terraform Schema to KCL Schema conversion 🙌 _[https://github.com/kcl-lang/kcl-go/pull/152](https://github.com/kcl-lang/kcl-go/pull/152)_

-- Thanks to @jakezhu9 for his contribution to the KCL Import tool Terraform Schema to KCL Schema conversion _[https://github.com/kcl-lang/kpm/pull/194](https://github.com/kcl-lang/kpm/pull/194)_

-- Thanks to @jakezhu9 for his contribution to the KCL Import tool Terraform Schema to KCL Schema conversion 🙌 _[https://github.com/kcl-lang/tree-sitter-kcl/pull/1](https://github.com/kcl-lang/tree-sitter-kcl/pull/1)_

-- Thanks to @jakezhu9 for his contribution to the KCL Import tool Terraform Schema to KCL Schema conversion 🙌 _[https://github.com/kcl-lang/kcl/pull/794](https://github.com/kcl-lang/kcl/pull/794)_

-- Thanks to @opsnull for his correction and contribution to the code examples in the KCL official website documentation 🙌 _[https://github.com/kcl-lang/kcl-lang.io/pull/182](https://github.com/kcl-lang/kcl-lang.io/pull/182)_

-- Thanks to @prahaladramji for his correction and optimization of the KCL IntelliJ plugin formatting function 🙌 _[https://github.com/kcl-lang/intellij-kcl/pull/15](https://github.com/kcl-lang/intellij-kcl/pull/15)_

-- Thanks to @jakezhu9 for his improvement of the KCL syntax parsing unit test, and unified some test cases to use the snaptest framework 🙌 _[https://github.com/kcl-lang/kcl-go/pull/170](https://github.com/kcl-lang/kcl-go/pull/170)_

-- Thanks to @liangyuanpeng for his contribution of the karmada model package to the KCL model 🙌 _[https://github.com/kcl-lang/artifacthub/pull/48/files](https://github.com/kcl-lang/artifacthub/pull/48/files)_

-- Thanks to @mrgleeco, @ghpu, @steeling, @prahaladramji, @zwpaper and others for their valuable feedback and discussion in the use of KCL and toolchain 🙌

 ## Next Steps

-- We expect to release KCL v0.8.0 in February 2024.
+We expect to release KCL v0.8.0 in February 2024.
 For more details, please refer to KCL 2024 Roadmap and KCL v0.8.0 Milestone.
 If you have more ideas and needs, please feel free to raise Issues or Discussions in the KCL Github repository, and welcome to join our community for discussion 🙌 🙌 🙌

 - KCL 2024 Roadmap: https://github.com/kcl-lang/kcl/issues/882
 - KCL v0.8.0 Milestone: https://github.com/kcl-lang/kcl/milestone/8